 For task A, the measured $d'$ were very large (above 3).
 Consequently, we submitted $2 \times 10^4$ sentences for each estimation.
 This trial count was informed by tests with simulated data (see \Cref{fig:synthetic_data}).
 For all other tasks, the trial count was set to $10^4$.
 These large trial counts also support the use of the Delta method to quantify uncertainty in the estimates (see the next section).

 \paragraph{Statistical analysis}

-Following Ref.~\cite{fleming2017hmeta}, to assess statistical significance of differences between values of $d'$ and values of $M_{ratio}$ in the meta-$d'$ experiments, we checked whether the \textit{symmetric 95\% credible interval} (CI) of the posterior distribution of their difference or log ratio overlap zero using Fleming's Bayesian model and specifically the function \texttt{fit_meta_d_mcmc.m} from Ref.~\cite{fleming2017hmeta} and freely available on the GitHub page associated with the paper, where we set \texttt{mcmc_params.estimate_dprime = 1}.
-To assess the optimality of the models' metacognition, we checked whether the CI of the posterior distribution of the log $M_{ratio}$ overlap zero.
-To assess the statistical significance of differences in $c$ and $d'$ in the $c$-calibration experiments, we checked whether $|Z| \geq 3.11$, where we applied a Bonferroni correction $\alpha'=0.05/m$ with $m =27$ pairwise comparisons \cite{dunn1961multiple}, for a two-sided Z-test where we computed the variances of the differences using the Delta method.
+Following Ref.~\cite{fleming2017hmeta}, to assess statistical significance of differences between values of $d'$ and values of $M_{ratio}$ in the meta-$d'$ experiments, we checked whether the \textit{symmetric 95\% credible interval} (CI) of the posterior distribution of their logarithmic difference or log ratio overlap zero using Fleming's Bayesian model and specifically the function \texttt{fit_meta_d_mcmc.m} from Ref.~\cite{fleming2017hmeta} and freely available on the GitHub page associated with the paper, where we set \texttt{mcmc_params.estimate_dprime = 1}.
+To evaluate the optimality of the models' metacognition, we checked whether the CI of the posterior distribution of the log $M_{ratio}$ overlap zero.
+To assess the statistical significance of differences in AUC2, we checked whether $|Z| \geq 2.77$, where we applied a Bonferroni correction $\alpha'=0.05/m$ with $m = 9$ pairwise comparisons \cite{dunn1961multiple}, for a Z-test where we computed the variances of the differences using the Delta method \cite{cox2005delta}.
+Finally, for the statistical significance of differences in $c$ and $d'$ in the $c$-calibration experiments, we checked whether $|Z| \geq 3.11$, where we applied a Bonferroni correction $\alpha'=0.05/m$ with $m =27$ pairwise comparisons \cite{dunn1961multiple}, for a Z-test where we computed the variances of the differences using the Delta method \cite{cox2005delta}.